 Whether it is a reunion, corporate meeting, or a glamorous wedding, it all starts with understanding the requirement and a well-written event design proposal.
 As a professional planner, you will do well to sell your skills by crafting a proposal with the following guideline in the next section of this article.

-Here are the relevant information to cover in your event design proposal template.
+Here are the relevant information to cover in your proposal to start your event planner contract template.